* Sept new home prices +0.2 pct m/m, same as Aug

-While market watchers do not anticipate significant price declines or a crash, weakness in property and construction is starting to drag on broader economic growth.
+While market watchers do not anticipate significant price declines let alone a crash, weakness in property and construction is starting to drag on broader economic growth.

 Data last week showed GDP growth eased to 6.8 percent last quarter from 6.9 percent in the first half, with a marked deceleration in the property sector.

-Property sales dropped for the first time in more than 2 1/2 years in September and housing starts slowed sharply, reinforcing views that China's robust growth is starting to cool.
+Property sales dropped for the first time in more than 2 1/2 years in September and housing starts slowed sharply.

 The majority of the 70 cities surveyed by the NBS still reported a monthly price increase for new homes, although the total dropped to 44 in September from 46 in August.